 - Other attractions nearby include: The Historic Town of Orange, The Exchange Hotel Civil War Medical Museum, Wilderness Battlefield and Historic Ellwood, the historic town of Gordonsville, and Liberty Mills Farm

-- Other Madison sites include: Belle Grove (Madison’s birthplace), James Madison Museum of Orange County Heritage (Orange, VA), Octagon Museum (Washington, DC), Greensboro History Museum (near Dolley’s birthplace), and the Todd house (Philadelphia, PA)
+- Other Madison sites include: Belle Grove (Madison’s birthplace-see my review here), James Madison Museum of Orange County Heritage (Orange, VA), Octagon Museum (Washington, DC), Greensboro History Museum (near Dolley’s birthplace), and the Todd house (Philadelphia, PA)

 Books to Read: